Nolte: 'Regular Diplomatic Channels' Make Mockery of the Constitution

 That is the American system.

-And if Trump believed the only way to institute his foreign policy was to work around theses hideously arrogant bureaucrats and diplomats, that should only serve as a reminder that the Deep State is real, is toxic, is dangerous, is un-American, and must be pulled out by the roots.
+And if Trump believed the only way to institute his foreign policy was to work around these hideously arrogant bureaucrats and diplomats, that should only serve as a reminder that the Deep State is real, is toxic, is dangerous, is un-American, and must be pulled out by the roots.

 Follow John Nolte on Twitter @NolteNC.
 Follow his Facebook Page here.